 Finally, NBKC will give you the option to add ACH debits and credits, as well as a desktop deposit for low monthly fees.
 They also offer a business savings account, which you can open with no minimum deposit and no ongoing account fees as well.

-If you’re determined to work with Chase for your business checking, but you need to access more wiggle room for higher-volume activity than Chase Business Complete Checking can provide, then you might want to check out Chase Performance Business Checking.
+If you’re determined to work with Chase for your business checking, but you need to access more wiggle room for higher-volume activity than Chase Business Complete Banking can provide, then you might want to check out Chase Performance Business Checking.

 Chase Performance Business Checking has a monthly service fee of $30 that can be waived by holding a combined $35,000 in qualifying business accounts with them.
 The other perks include 250 free transactions per month along with unlimited electronic deposits and incoming wires and two outgoing domestic wires per billing cycle.